tungngreen/PipelineScheduler/README.md

 The **Container Agent** is a light-weight thread in charge of creating/deleting the microservices according to the instructions of the **Device Agent** and **Controller**.
 It also collects operational stats inside the container and published them to designated metrics endpoints.

+### Local Optimizations (FCPO)
+When compiling and running the system with the `FCPO` option, the **Inference Container** will be equipped with an iAgent.
+As presented in [FCPO](https://www.arxiv.org/abs/2507.18047), the iAgent is a local optimization agent which runs attached to each container to optimize the inference batch size and other parameters at a high frequency.
+This is beneficial for the system to adapt to the dynamic environment, such as changing network bandwidth and varying content dynamics, in a more responsive way than the global optimization of the **Controller**.
+The iAgent is implemented as a C++ thread running inside the **Inference Container** and is implemented [here](/libs/fcpo_learning).
+Every iAgent is trained through FCRL, where models are locally trained using Continual Reinforcement Learning (CRL) and aggregated at the **Controller**.
+The Hyperparameters can be configured in the [experiment jsons](/jsons/experiments/README.md) provided to the **Controller** or in the [container configuration](#configurations).

 ### Configurations
 The **Container Agent** relies on a json configuration file specifying the details of microservices inside each container.
 The current container configurations are store [here](/jsons).